-DOCTOR OF PHILOSOPHY AND DOCTOR OF ENGINEERING The Department of Electrical Engineering and Physics jointly sponsor an interdisciplinary program in Engineering Acoustics leading to either the degree Doctor of Philosophy or Doctor of Engineering.
+DOCTOR OF PHILOSOPHY AND DOCTOR OF ENGINEERING The Department of Electrical and Computer Engineering and the Department of Physics jointly sponsor an interdisciplinary program in Engineering Acoustics leading to either the degree Doctor of Philosophy or Doctor of Engineering.
 Areas of special strength in the departments are physical acoustics, ocean acoustics and acoustic signal processing.
 A noteworthy feature of this program is that a portion of the student's research may be conducted away from the Naval Postgraduate School at a cooperating laboratory or other Federal Government installation.
 The degree requirements and examinations are as outlined under the general school requirements for the doctor's degree.
 In addition to the school requirements, the departments require a preliminary examination to show evidence of acceptability as a doctoral student.
-Donald Barr, Adjunct Professor (1990)\; PhD, Colorado State University, 1965.